jekymin8232/vitalguardai-com/README.md

 <img width="276" height="141" alt="터미네이터" src="https://github.com/user-attachments/assets/d14cd585-0882-44f7-a371-4bebdfe6723f" />

 **Humanity’s survival may ultimately depend not on black-box systems, but on white-box AI.
-Because human dignity ultimately resides in white-box AI.**
+Because human dignity ultimately resides in white-box AI.
+Black-box systems cannot truly be interpreted or fully understood.
+In other words, they are difficult for humans to fully control.**

 <img width="225" height="195" alt="호이트박스" src="https://github.com/user-attachments/assets/fc22ae5f-444f-4116-be47-e7df6d1a69ea" />